Health issues that all women should be aware of

 If you feel that you may have become depressed since giving birth or becoming pregnant, seeking medical guidance early on can be a huge help.

 Multiple sclerosis (MS) is a neurological condition that is believed to affect roughly three times as many women as men in the UK.
-With around 100,000 people in the UK suffering with MS, it can be important for women to be particularly vigilant when recognising symptoms.
+With around 100,000 people in the UK suffering from MS, it can be important for women to be particularly vigilant when recognising symptoms.

 A substance called myelin protects the nerve fibres in the central nervous system and this helps transport messages between the brain and the rest of the body.
 With MS, the body attacks the myelin as it considers it to be a foreign body – this then results in scarring which disturbs the transmission of messages around the body.
 This can result in issues with your balance, vision, increased tiredness and memory problems, amongst others.

 With MS, it can take some time to reach a diagnosis, but if you believe you could have MS, you may be passed on to a neurologist who will most likely suggest an MRI scan.
 While there is currently no cure for MS, there are some widely accepted treatments that can be used to control the varying degrees of success.
-The MS Society offer an abundance of online and one-to-one support outlets for both men and women.
+The MS Society offers an abundance of online and one-to-one support outlets for both men and women.

 Beyond Coeliac, an organisation seeking to improve the understanding of coeliac disease, suggests that women are diagnosed two to three times more often than men.
 While it isn’t fully understood why this is the case, it’s believed that the average age of diagnosis is from 40 to 60 years old.